karanchahal/malloc/notes/hoard.md

 **Question:** How many superblocks of size ```x``` does local heap keep?
 Is there something clever we can do about this ?
 Having multiple objects of a lot of varied sizes could make us allocate lot of memory even as each object would demand a particular size class.
 I think this is a important point.
 Although size classes improve cache locality, it could lead to memory bloat.

+## Advantages of Hoard

+Using a combination of superblocks and multiple heaps avoids active and passive false sharing.

+1. Only 1 thread will allocate memory from a superblock since a superblock is owned by one heap at a given time.
+2. Multiple threads allocating memory will allocate from different superblocks.
+Actively avoiding false sharing.
+3. Deallocation of memory gives a block of memory back to the same superblock, helping avoid passive false sharing.
+4. Superblock tranfer can lead to false sharing but it has not been known to occur often.
+5. Often superblocks released to the global heap are completely empty.
 ### Pseudo Code
 ```
 malloc(sz) {